 7. Memory

 For this game, you need to have two sets of matching flashcards or a set of pictures and corresponding words.
 Simply place all the cards face down on the floor and have the children take turns picking two cards until they match a pair.
 Children love this game and I’ve found it engages even the most easily distracted students.
-Again, it can be adapted to teach lots of different vocabulary – this week I used this game to teach Halloween words and it worked really well!
+Again, it can be adapted to teach lots of different vocabulary – I’ve previously used this game to teach Halloween words and it worked really well!

 8. Bingo